A Warning For Facebook Longs

 The volume, too, is simply not there to sustain this rally:

 Of course, this is all technical mumbo-jumbo.
 It has a fundamental basis in the psychology of the market, but has little meaning for FB as a stock.
 However, seasonality is important.
-After all, FB is a marketing company, which itself is a seasonal, cyclic industry.
+After all, FB is a marketing company, which itself is a seasonal, cyclical industry.

-An "unfounded" pullback - in other words, a pullback not as a result of fundamental changes in the company but seemingly for no reason - comes from two sources: cyclical seasonality and the self-fulfilling prophecy of technical indicators.
+An "unfounded" pullback - in other words, a pullback not as a result of fundamental changes in the company but seemingly for no reason - comes from two sources: Cyclical seasonality and the self-fulfilling prophecy of technical indicators.
 For the first, certain businesses lose momentum during certain seasons.
 Advertising heats up around the holiday season and dies down afterward, which is likely what we see in the seasonality of Facebook.

 The self-fulfilling prophecy impetus for a pullback refers to technical indicators pointing to a pullback and therefore causing a pullback.
 We have to remember that many of the trades in the market are from high-frequency trading algorithms, which rely not on fundamental data but on price movement and the technical indicators that stem from it.
 Thus, when technicals point to a stock being oversold, the algorithms spring into motion, fundamentals be damned.